LiamvanLeusden/GTARadioForDesktop/README.md

 To use the application, you have to export all the audio files from GTA V with [OpenIV](https://ntscorp.ru/ovi/setup/ovisetup.exe) (click for direct download).
 The radio files are located in GTA V/x64/audio/sfx/.
 You will need to export all the audio files from all the .rpf archives starting with RADIO_ as .WAV audio files.

 Once exported, you need to put them in folders with the same names they have as .rpf archives.
+In a radio folder, there should be no subdirectories, only loose audio files.
 You will end up with this folder structure:

 ![](/documents/screenshots/folder_structure.PNG/)